Ten Commandments – Why They Matter

-Growing up in the church I was taught what it meant to seek out God.
-Elders, Deacons, Preachers, and Bible School teachers used the folks found in Hebrews 11 to teach that if you want to be pleasing to God then you need to find God’s will for your life and follow it perfectly.
-The problem I ran into was the more I studied these men and women mentioned in Hebrews 11, the more I realized that they didn't follow God’s will perfectly.
-Noah was a drunk, Abraham lied about Sarah twice, Moses had an anger problem, David cheated with his good friends wife and then had him killed, Rahab was a lying prostitute, Gideon set up a gold idol and the people worshiped it.
-When you dig deeper into the lives of these men and women that are held up as faithful, you begin to see a problem.
+We like telling their stories, because we can wrap them up in nice little packages and talk about them in Vacation Bible Schools or in our Sunday School Classes.
+But the problem we run into, is the more we study these men and women the more we realized that they are not paragon’s of perfection.
+Noah plants a vineyard and gets drunk, Abraham lied about Sarah twice, Moses had an anger problem, David raped Bathsheba and then had her husband killed, Rahab was a lying prostitute, Gideon set up a gold idol and the people worshiped it.
+When you dig deeper into the lives of these men and women that are held up as faithful, you begin to see that maybe they aren’t the best role models.

 In the introduction to her book, The Ten Commandments, Dr. Laura Schlessinger writes; Each day we make many, seemingly minute decisions about things that don't really seem earth shattering.
 So what if we broke a promise?
 So what if we find passion in another bed while we or they are still married?
 So what if we are too focused on work, TV, or clubs to spend time with our family?
 So what if religion is not a big deal in our lives?
 When one adds up all the so-what’s, one ends up with a life without direction, meaning, purpose, value, integrity, or long-range joy.

 That's why the Ten Commandments won’t work with people who don't have a relationship with God.
-Why should a person avoid stealing if he or she doesn't acknowledge the God who said, Thou shalt not steal?
-Why should a person honor their marriage commitments if they haven't already made a commitment to the God who said, Thou shalt not commit adultery?
+Why should a person avoid stealing if they don't acknowledge the God who said, Thou shalt not steal?
+Why should a person honor their marriage commitments if they never made a commitment to the God who said, Thou shalt not commit adultery?

 The power of the Ten Commandments is not found in the fact that they are laws, but in that they are descriptions of how people live in relationship with God.
-At first glance these are law, but as you dig deeper you realize they are more than that, they are words that describe a relationship.
+It’s easy to focus on the You should, and the You shouldn’t and just see them as the 10 laws.
+But I hope as we dig deeper we will realize they are more than that, they are words that describe a relationship.

 Next, The Ten Commandments outline the human response to the grace of God.

-Exodus 19:1-2 uses the word after twice.
-So that should lead you to ask, after what?
+Exodus 19:1-2 uses the word after twice, which should lead you to ask, after what?
 That’s verse 4, After I carried you on eagle's wings and brought you to myself.
 God continues this idea in Exodus 20:2.
 I am the Lord your God who brought you out of Egypt, out of the land of slavery.

 Before God ever commands them to do anything or to refrain from doing anything, He saves them.
 Moses doesn’t show up in Egypt with two stone tablets and say, If you guys will agree to obey all these commands, God will deliver you from Egyptian slavery.
-He showed up and said, God has heard your cry and has sent me to deliver you.
+He showed up and said, God sent me to deliver you after He heard your cry.
 Then, and only then, did God outline the response Israel was to make.

-For a moment I want you to fast forward to what happens 40 days after they received the commands.
+But, fast forward to what happens 40 days after they received the commands.
 Moses has gone back on the mountain and the folks get nervous.
 They decide to violate at least the first two commands by making a golden calf and having a party.
-If God was strictly interested in justice, He would have wiped them off the face of the earth and gone in another direction.
+If God was only interested in justice, He would have wiped them off the face of the earth and gone in another direction.
 But that’s not what He does.
 Instead, He forgives them and reissued the commands.
 That's a show of Old Testament grace.

 If you were to do an impromptu survey and ask people, Do you believe in God?
 I bet the numbers would surprise you.
 A huge percentage would say; yes, absolutely, I believe in God.
-But then if you examined their lives you'd find that what they profess to believe and how they live show very little correspondence.
-For example, I can tell Trista, I love you.
-But if I never come home or treat her with respect and act out that love in specific, concrete behavior, my words are empty.
+But then if you look at their lives you’d find that what they say they believe and what they live don’t necessarily line up with one another.

 So instead of, "Do you believe in God?" the Ten Commandments ask us ten questions,